coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 Obviously, if there is a known vulnerability you *definitely* need to update that gem.

+Our continuous integration suite (linked to from the README) uses [Gemnasium](https://gemnasium.com/coreinfrastructure/best-practices-badge) to identify all outdated dependencies, so you can also view its report to see what is outdated.
+This makes it easy to see outdated *direct* dependencies.
 To find all outdated gems, use the 'bundle outdated' command.
-Our continuous integration suite (linked to from the README) also uses [Gemnasium](https://gemnasium.com/coreinfrastructure/best-practices-badge) to identify all outdated dependencies, so you can also view its report to see what is outdated.
 Many of the gems named "action..." are part of rails, and thus, you should update rails to update them.